Tips to keep your property safe from legionella.

 If your property contains water systems and water related plant you have a duty to manage the risks associated with legionella.
 This is a bacterium, which given the correct conditions can develop and multiply.
 If the bacteria manage to become airborne they can cause potentially fatal legionnaires disease.

-Although fully managing the risks requires in-depth knowledge and training, there are several key elements which are good to be aware of that can help reduce the likelihood of legionella developing within your systems.
+Although fully managing the risks requires in-depth knowledge and training, there are several key elements that can help reduce the likelihood of legionella developing within your systems.

 One of the most effective methods of controlling legionella growth is with temperature control.
-As legionella bacteria require temperatures between 20℃ and 45℃ for optimal growth it is important the temperature of the water within your systems is stored at the correct temperature.
+As legionella bacteria require temperatures between 20℃ and 45℃ for optimal growth it is important that the water within your systems is stored at the correct temperature.

 Hot water which is being stored should be kept at 60℃ (or higher) and should be at least 50℃ when distributed.
 It is important that the water is not too hot as this can create risks of scalding.
 Cold water should be stored and distributed below 20℃.